single-cell-data/SOMA/reorg-proposal.md

 measure_a = new_exp.ms.create_measurement(
     "measure_a",
     # Other creation options, e.g. platform_config, etc.
+    # This can also include a `uri` parameter to allow for the case of where
+    # a backend needs to know what the URI to create the object is.
 )

 # You can similarly recurse into measure_a, adding X, obsm/varm/varp/etc. tables